 - Nurture the company’s culture and promote high engagement in the long term

 As you might expect, it would be a lot easier if we didn’t have to deal with time offsets at all.
 It’s impossible to avoid them entirely, but many issues can be solved by Nearshore Teams.

-How easier is integration with In-House Development Crew
+How easy is integration with the In-House Development Crew

 If integrated correctly, internal and outsourced teams can complement each other very nicely, filling gaps created by their counterparts while highlighting the advantages of each model.